kevinpinscoe/how-I-make-books-now/README.md

 # Organization

 Often when I start a book I am initially unsure what chapters I will be creating or in what order they will be in.
 I can change this easily by either using Linux symlinks or moving content around the folders.

-Content folders are named by their purpose (intro, toc, index, chapter, etc.) in alpha-numeric order rather than with a title or content for purposes of sort ordering.
-The chapter title will go into the Markdown.

-/home/directory/mybooks/book-name (book name is likely a working title)
+This is whee the Manifest file comes in.

+This fle maintains the order in which I want chapters and sections published.

 build.sh - Builds everything using Pandoc

-contents - The root directory of the contents of the books metadata.yaml - Metadata to be passed to Pandoc when converting to PDF based on the Pandoc template in my case always latex.
+contents - The root directory of the contents of the books

+metadata.yaml - Metadata to be passed to Pandoc when converting to PDF based on the Pandoc template in my case always latex.
 See command `pandoc -D latex`.

 Under contents I structure this way:

-01-intro  chap01  chap02  chap03  chap04  chap05
+01-intro  chap01  chap02  chap03  chap04  chap05 zz-appendices

-Under each of thee folders which again is in sort order [0-9a-z]

-01-intro-part-01.md  01-intro-part-03.md  01-intro-part-05.md
-01-intro-part-02.md  01-intro-part-04.md

-If you look at build.sh you can see all this gets sourced in the proper order.

-Markdown does not really have include statements so this is the way I have sorted it out.
+This just makes it easier to find in VSCode File Explorer (in alphabetical order).

+The manifest dictates the order of the section and chapter files.

+I use https://github.com/kevinpinscoe/line-reorder-gui to visually rearrange my section pages by file name.

 There are many other tools out there to solve this problem such as https://github.com/knennigtri/merge-markdown but this works for my simple needs.

 The result is a PDF in the root directory /mybooks/[book-name].